 We hope to contribute modestly to the first element of that prudential triumvirate.
 And we welcome you to join us in doing so.

-Inspired by the life’s work of the late Professor Harold W. Rood (1922-2011), and made possible by a diverse cadre of appreciative former Rood students, the CSD project is led by CSD founder and executive director Patrick Garrity, Ph.D.
+Inspired by the life’s work of the late Professor Harold W. Rood (1922-2011), and made possible by a diverse cadre of appreciative former Rood students, the CSD project was founded by the late Patrick Garrity, Ph.D (1955-2021) and continues in his memory.
 The Classics of Strategy and Diplomacy Project operates independently under the institutional sponsorship of Hillsdale College and its Van Andel Graduate School of Government in Washington, D.C.